Interim targets to reduce child poverty in Scotland missed

 Relative poverty is defined as having a household income less than 60% of the UK median.

-Responding to the figures, Social Justice Secretary Shirley-Anne Somerville said on Thursday: “This morning’s statistics mark a welcome fall in the number of children in poverty in Scotland.
+Responding to the figures, Social Justice Secretary Shirley-Anne Somerville said on Thursday: “Eradicating child poverty is the Scottish Government’s top priority and we are committed to meeting the 2030 targets unanimously agreed by the Scottish Parliament.

-“The significant progress made is due to Scottish Government actions including our Scottish child payment, extension of free school meals, and delivering £3 billion to support households through the cost-of-living crisis.
+“Our policies are having to work harder than ever to make a difference, against a backdrop of a continuing cost-of-living crisis, rising energy costs and UK Government decision-making.
+However, we know these policies are working.

-“But yesterday’s statement from the Chancellor made very clear our progress is at risk.
+“Statistics published today show that although we have not met the interim child poverty targets, the proportion of children living in relative poverty has reduced and year-on-year rates are now lower than they have been since 2014-15, while the proportion in absolute poverty has also fallen with the annual figure the lowest in 30 years.”

 Dave Hawkey, senior research fellow at the think tank IPPR Scotland, said: “No child deserves to live in poverty, yet these figures highlight the work still to be done to deliver the First Minister’s number one priority of eradicating child poverty.